cmu-pasta/date-time/date-cop/README.md

 ```bash
 codeql database create ./static-analysis/databases/<name of your db> --language=python --source-root=<original code directory>
 ```
+Commands which analyse multiple databases (which these do most of the time) will create an output in `results/your_query_here_merged.csv` and will include a database column on the left.

 Step 2: Run queries on the database
 ```bash